 Musical instruments can be expensive purchases.
 Many people are interested in renting an instrument instead of buying one because:

 - They may not have the money to buy it.

 - They prefer to try the instrument for a while before buying one.

 If you have instruments you’re not using, this could be a perfect option for making more money.
-Maybe you bought a new one and don’t use your old one, or perhaps you’re not playing anymore but you still the instrument.
+Maybe you bought a new one and don’t use your old one, or perhaps you’re not playing anymore, but you still have the instrument.

 Fretish is a website for peer-to-peer instrument rentals.
-List your gear, and someone else will be able to find it and rent it.
-Of course, you could also do it on your own if you know someone who’s interested.
+List your gear, and someone else can find it and rent it.
+Of course, you could also do it independently if you know someone interested.

-If you love music, renting out your instrument can make it possible for others to experience music for the first time.
+If you love music, renting out your instrument can allow others to experience music for the first time.
 It might be rented by a student getting his or her first experience with the instrument.

 26. Sporting Goods